Cramlington: Industry

-There are several large industrial zones in Cramlington, most to the town's north-west near the sewage treatment plant, housing major pharmaceutical companies including Merck Sharp and Dohme.
+There are several large industrial zones in Cramlington, most to the town's north-west near the sewage treatment plant, housing major pharmaceutical companies including Organon & Co..
 Other growing chemical companies including Aesica Pharmaceuticals are also present.
 The Officers Club menswear firm (now owned by Blue Inc), previously had its headquarters and supply warehouse in Cramlington, in part of the old Wilkinson Blade factory while other companies such as GE Oil & Gas also occupy large sites.
 Start Football is also headquartered in the town.

 Wilkinson Sword established the first factory in the town in 1964.
 American Air Filter Company later built premises.
 Brentford Nylons also opened a large site in the town in 1968.

 Boots, the pharmaceuticals manufacturer, opened their plant in Cramlington in 1983.

 Retail

 The Manor Walks shopping centre was constructed in the centre of the town in the 1970s, and was subsequently expanded in the mid-1990s and in 2003/4.
 The centre now includes retailers such as Argos, Asda, Boots, Boyes, Next and Sainsbury's.
-In 2011, plans were put forward to revamp the main centre and build a new cinema.
-The scheme also includes improved retail facilities, restaurants and cafes and more car parking spaces.
+In 2011, plans were put forward to revamp the main centre by building a new Vue multiplex cinema and improving the retail facilities.
+The South Mall extension opened in 2013.